hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.12-Example-Principal-Components-Analysis.md

 ### The Frobenius norm

 Since we have to take all points into account (the same matrix $\bs{D}$ will be used for all points) we will use the Frobenius norm of the errors (see [2.5](https://hadrienj.github.io/posts/Deep-Learning-Book-Series-2.5-Norms/)) which is the equivalent of the $L^2$ norm for matrices.
-Here the formula of the Frobenius norm:
+Here is the formula of the Frobenius norm:

 <div>
 $$